Ryan Howard (The Office): Michael Scott

-Michael has one-sided affection for Ryan, which often frightens Ryan.
+Michael has an unrequited affection for Ryan, which often frightens Ryan.
 In the early seasons, Ryan is inconveniently stuck in the position of being personal assistant to Michael, and was summoned to inappropriate tasks, on several occasions.
 In "The Dundies", Michael gives Ryan the "Hottest in the Office" award and slaps Ryan's buttocks after congratulating him.
 In "The Fire", when the office is playing the game "Who would you do?"
 Michael chooses Ryan, explicitly proclaiming "I would definitely have sex with Ryan".
 When Ryan works at the front desk, Michael frequently stares at him through his window blind.
 When Michael gets Ryan's cell phone number, he constantly prank calls Ryan with crude impersonations of Michael Jackson, Tito Jackson, Mike Tyson, and Saddam Hussein, and also pretends to be Ryan's mad girlfriend ("The Fight").
 Michael gives Ryan a $400 iPod for the staff's Christmas Secret Santa exchange, despite the 20-dollar limit.

-In Season 3, Ryan begins correcting Michael for embarrassing him as evident by Michael sending Ryan kisses and calling him the belle of the ball in "The Convict".
+In Season 3, Ryan begins correcting Michael for embarrassing him as evident by Michael sending Ryan kisses and calling him "the belle of the ball" in "The Convict".
 In a deleted scene from "Diwali", Carol says that Michael constantly talks about Ryan's attractiveness and knows where he lives.
 In a deleted scene of "Safety Training", Michael confesses that he will miss Ryan the most after dying, which angers Ryan.
 In a deleted scene of "Beach Games", Michael says he especially wants to see Ryan put a hot dog in his mouth.
-In "The Job", Michael comes back from his interview in New York and asks Ryan to get him coffee, but Ryan refuses.
+In "The Job," Michael comes back from his interview in New York and asks Ryan to get him coffee, but Ryan refuses.
 Michael is unaware that Ryan has just become his direct supervisor.
 In retaliation, Ryan orders Michael to get bottled water for him when returning to Scranton during "Dunder Mifflin Infinity".
 In a deposition following Jan's lawsuit against Dunder Mifflin, the lawyers discovered Michael's obsession with Ryan in his diary, as he considers Ryan "just as hot as Jan, but in a different way" ("The Deposition").